 Generally speaking, regarding the law for divorce in New York everything a spouse had before marriage is their separate property; everything acquired afterwards is marital, subject to equitable division, based on factors such as one’s earning potential and assets.
 Taking inventory of all your ‘stuff’ and assigning a value to each asset will go a long way towards reaching a fair settlement.

 Now that you have some of the basics, you are ready to select your divorce coach, lawyer, your financial adviser – even your friends.
 These are the people who will walk beside you during your journey, and who can help you become the person you wish to be on the other side.
 For more education — if you are thinking about or preparing for divorce, here are 36 other things to help you stay informed and centered.

 Your strategy in your negotiations with your spouse, or in court, should not be to argue why you should ‘win’ but rather, to present a statement about what you believe is best for your children … and why.

 Debra Mechanick is a Social Worker and Matrimonial Attorney, practicing in mid-town Manhattan.
 Debra combines her expertise in Social Work and the Law to help clients achieve non-adversarial solutions to the complex legal challenges associated with divorce.
 Through mediation, Debra carefully guides the divorcing couple through a series of negotiations that result in an agreement that is uniquely suited to the needs of their particular family.

 Since 2012, smart women around the world have chosen SAS for Women to partner them through the challenging experience of divorce.
-If you are thinking about divorce or beginning the process, you may wish to know about Annie’s Group, our virtual divorce support & educational group.
-Visit here for details.
+If you are thinking about divorce or beginning the process, you’ll want to know about Annie’s Group, our live, virtual divorce support & educational group for women.